adversinc/dbrecord2/README.md

 The instance of the class represents the database record.
 It can be used in to reading and write data, modify fields and so on.

-Important: the code has to run within a Fiber for Futures to work.
-This can be archived either manually or by using Fiber-powered framework (like Meteor).
-The class has been designed to use with Meteor.
+Important: the code has to run within an async function.

 #	Usage